 An MBA class made up of a diverse community of learners enables students to contemplate business issues from various perspectives.

-The 938 enrolled students come from a wide variety of undergraduate educational backgrounds including economics, business, engineering, and math.
-It’s not all business-related subjects though—4% of the class have an arts or humanities background, while 12% studied social sciences.
+The 930 enrolled students come from a wide variety of undergraduate educational backgrounds including business and commerce, economics, engineering, and math.
+However, not all areas are business-related as arts and humanities and physical and social sciences are represented among the cohort.

 With the diverse range of academic backgrounds in the class, having a non-business undergraduate major shouldn't deter you from entering the Harvard MBA program.
 Harvard wants to educate future leaders of the world, and those who switch their academic route are likely to be invested in change.

-You’ll need to be at the top of your game though.
-Among the HBS MBA class of 2025, students were some of the best in their undergraduate departments—the average GPA among students of the HBS MBA is 3.73.
+You’ll need to be at the top of your game, though.
+Among the HBS MBA class of 2026, students were some of the best in their undergraduate departments—the average GPA among students of the HBS MBA is 3.69.

 Harvard MBA | Pre-MBA Industry